 Starting your doctoral candidacy

-Once you have accepted your Offer of Place, you're expected to arrive at Victoria and begin your studies within:
+Once you have accepted your Offer of Place, you're expected to arrive at Victoria University of Wellington and begin your studies within:

 - six months if you are a New Zealand candidate